TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 ])
 ```

-* Now that it runs, I can see that workspace level coverage also includes the test files in the report
-* Looking at my coverage config I can see why
+Now that the workspace level unit tests run, I can see that the workspace level coverage report also includes the test files.
+Looking at my coverage config I can see why.

 ```ts
   coverage: {